funsecurity/apk_binder_script/README.md

 * AndroidManifest.xml unifies the two apk's.
 * Copy resources and assets (see limitations).
 * Implements a receiver that gives high on the apk target acts "binder" and reacts when the charger is connected and restart the device.
-* When the receiver "awake", invokes the case defined in the properties (which preferably should be a service).
+* When the receiver "awake", invokes the class defined in the properties (should be a service).
 * The receiver and the properties are copied to the "package" target with random names.
 * Compiles and generates an apk with the merger.
 * The apk is not aligned and is not signed.